 Also of interest is that McLendon-Chisholm has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 17.26% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in McLendon-Chisholm telecommute to their jobs.
+Overall, about 17.26% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 McLendon-Chisholm is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
-Finally, McLendon-Chisholm’s overall crime rate is lower than average for the country.
+Finally, McLendon-Chisholm’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small city, McLendon-Chisholm doesn't have a public transportation system that people use for their commute.